Robpol86/Flask-Large-Application-Example/README.md

 The tests directory structure mirrors the application's.
 This makes it easy to group tests for specific views/modules.
-If a module such as `core/email.py` requires several tests, I would split them up into different test modules inside a a package such as `tests/core/email/test_feature1.py` and so on.
+If a module such as `core/email.py` requires several tests, I would split them up into different test modules inside a package such as `tests/core/email/test_feature1.py` and so on.